 AT&T Deals, Promotions & Discounts

-Like many carriers, AT&T offers special deals and promotions to either lure in new customers or to create incentives for existing customers.
-For instance, you could score a $50 bill credit when you bring your own smartphone to AT&T.
+Like many carriers, AT&T offers special deals and promotions to either lure in new wireless customers or to create incentives for existing customers.
+For instance, you could score a $50 bill credit when you bring your own smartphone to AT&T. Of course, these deals and promotions are always subject to change and may be limited to the plan or the phone from the shop.

 There is also a program offered to loyal customers, dubbed AT&T Thanks.
 There are three tiers available, which depend on the service the customer has.
 All tiers will receive benefits such as Ticket Tuesdays, Front of the line, and Fullscreen Video on Demand.
 However, only Platinum customers will receive awesome perks such as priority service.